legenduzair/bulk-empire-MS1/README.md

 ![Home Page-Laptop View](/documentation/screenshots/laptop-home-page.jpg)

   - When viewing the home page on mobile and tablets, only one of the two images is displayed.
 The choice of image was due to the high visual motivation it promotes to the user.
-The text and sign up button is pushed down below the image for easy readability.
+The text and sign-up button is pushed down below the image for easy readability.

 ![Home Page-Mobile View](/documentation/screenshots/mobile-home-page.jpg)